 This is another somewhat expensive product from a brand who generally sells in the affordable range.

-Just like the Seiko, this Orient Star dial is quite crowded, but it does have an elegant and luxurious vibe to it.
+Just like the Seiko watch above, the dial of this Orient Star watch is quite crowded, but it does have an elegant and luxurious vibe to it.
 Another benefit is the small hole in the face that shows off a bit of its automatic movement.
 Despite these complications, this watch still manages to look and feel like a dress piece, which is precisely what many of you are looking for.

 4: Longines Master L27394713